GoogleCloudPlatform/bigquery-utils/udfs/README.md

 value.

 > [!CAUTION]
+> Do not directly reference any `bqutil` UDFs in your production environment.
+> You should instead [deploy these UDFs](#deploying-the-udfs) into your
+> production environment.
+>
 > UDFs in this repo are hosted in `bqutil` datasets to help you easily test and
 > demo their functionality.
-Do not directly reference any `bqutil` UDFs in your
-> production environment as updates to this repo may result in breaking changes.
+Any updates to UDFs in this repo may result in
-> Only the latest version of each UDF is deployed to the `bqutil` datasets.
+> breaking changes since only the latest version of each UDF is deployed to the
+> `bqutil` datasets.

 ## Repo Folder to BigQuery Dataset Mappings